dakoller/docling-wrapper/architecture_docs/architecture.md

 - Graceful degradation when possible

 ### Observability
-- OpenTelemetry integration for distributed tracing
-- Structured logging with correlation IDs
-- Prometheus metrics for monitoring
+- Structured logging for debugging and monitoring
 - Health check endpoint for system status

 ## Technical Debt